RNolan19/TicTacToe-client/README.md

 Introduction

-This is a single page application that allows the user to play a simple game of Tic Tac Toe.
+This is a single page application that allows the user to create an account, sign in, sign out, change their password, and most importantly, play the game of Tic Tac Toe.

+You can see and play the game here: https://rnolan19.github.io/TicTacToe-client/

+As an aspiring junior developer currently learning to code at General Assembly- Boston, this project was a fun way to implement all the JavaScript, HTML, JQuery, and API concepts I've learned so far during my first 3 weeks at GA.

-You can see and play the game here: https://rnolan19.github.io/TicTacToe-client/ As a junior developer, the goal was just to create a functional tic tac game.
+My goal was just to create a functional tic tac toe game.Emphasis on functional.
-Emphasis on functional.
 I was not overly concerned with how the game looked, from a style/CSS perspective.
 I just wanted to create a game that would allow 2 people to successfully play the timeless game of Tic Tac Toe.
-It was certainly harder than it appears.
+It was certainly harder than it appears, but I feel that the 'learn by doing' or 'trial by fire' approach really forces you to internalize all the concepts that we have learned in the classroom so far.
+You are forced to come up with solutions that you otherwise would not in the classroom.

 Technologies Used